navindevan/tech_time_with_naveen/30-Nov-2024_EvaluateGenerativeAIAppsWithAzureAIStudio/README.md

 ## Overview

 In this session, we will explore:
-  - Azure AI Language Service
+  - Introduction to Azure AI Studio
-  - Natural Language Processing
+  - How Azure AI Studio works?
-  - Conversational AI
+  - Evaluation of GenAI Applications
-  - Understand Question Answering
+  - Choose and Utilise Mertics
   - Demo
   - Q & A

 ## How to Use This Repository

 1. **Download the Presentation**: Click on the link above to view and download the presentation.